 The Students’ Union and Tommy’s Kitchen are open during summer.
 Tommy’s runs a reduced service over the summer period.
 There are no event nights outside of term time.
 Over the Christmas period the SU runs a reduced service and Tommy’s Kitchen is closed.

-You must be 18 years old to enter the SU or Medicine on a night out with proof of age.
+You must be 18 years old and have valid hotographic ID to enter the Students' Union or Medicine on a night out.

-Pop into Medicine before 10pm to sign in your friend at the bar.
-They will then receive a paper slip as their ticket which they need to bring to the venue upon entry.
+Guests can be signed in on the day of the event at either the Helpdesk between 12:00 - 17:00, Tommy's Kitchen between 17:00 - 20:00 or Medicine between 19:00 - 22:00.
+They will then receive a wristband as their ticket which they need to bring to the venue upon entry.
 It’s only £2 to sign a friend in, and if they have an NUS card, it’s free!
+Please note they must be over 18 and have valid ID to get entry to the venues, regardless of whether they have an NUS card.

 Online tickets may be transferred at the door, on the night of the event, between 10pm and 11pm.
 Transferals outside of this time need to be completed in person at the wristband exchange upstairs in the SU.